Corcept Therapeutics Incorporated research snapshot

 Bearish case

-More likely if Lifyorli uptake disappoints, relacorilant receives another regulatory setback, Korlym pricing and volume fall, pipeline trials fail, or investors apply a lower multiple to declining earnings and high development costs.
+More likely if Lifyorli uptake disappoints after the launch spike, relacorilant receives another regulatory setback, Korlym pricing and volume fall under generics and government rebates, pipeline trials fail, or investors compress the multiple toward the Wolfe Research $50 target.

 CORT AI technical analysis